darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 mode
 : _lift, gamma, gain (sRGB)_ is the legacy mode from darktable 2.4 and earlier.
 In this mode, the color transformations are applied in sRGB color space encoded with the sRGB gamma (average gamma of 2.2).

-: _lift, gamma, gain (ProPhotoRGB)_ is the same as the previous mode but works in ProPhoto RGB space, encoded linearly.
+: _lift, gamma, gain (ProPhoto RGB)_ is the same as the previous mode but works in ProPhoto RGB space, encoded linearly.
 In this mode, the RGB parameters are corrected in XYZ luminance (Y channel) internally so they affect only the color, and only the “factors” adjust the luminance.

-: _slope, offset, power (ProPhotoRGB)_ applies the ASC CDL in ProPhoto RGB space, encoded linearly.
+: _slope, offset, power (ProPhoto RGB)_ applies the ASC CDL in ProPhoto RGB space, encoded linearly.
 As with the previous mode, the RGB parameters are corrected in XYZ luminance internally.
 In this mode, the slope parameter acts as an exposure compensation, the offset acts as a black level correction, and the power acts as a gamma correction.
 All parameters will have some impact on the whole luminance range but the slope will mostly affect the highlights, the offset will mostly affect the shadows, and the power will mostly affect the mid-tones.

 color control sliders
 : This combobox selection affects the user interface used for the shadows, mid-tones and highlights controls.